Potato chips, which were invented in Saratoga, New York, are more American than apple pie, which came here from Europe .

 Page 3: The Potato Chip Evolves

-This is Page 3 of a five-page article.
-Click the black links below to view the other pages.
+This is Page 3 of a five-page article on the origin of the potato chip.
+Click on the black links below to view the other pages.

 The Potato Chip Evolves